 Traditional - A systematic plan of study which may utilize lecture, discussion, laboratory, recitation, seminar, workshop, studio, independent study, internship, or other similar teaching formats to facilitate learning for the student in a traditional face-to-face classroom environment.
+On campus students cannot take more than 18 hours of online courses for their entire time here at TMU.

-Online - Taught asynchronously and as such have no face to face instructional component.
+Online - Taught asynchronously and as such have no face-to-face instructional component.
 Students in online classes are assigned work that equated with 37 1/2 hours of out-of-class work per semester hour.

-Hybrid - A traditional semester or accelerated course in which instruction is delivered through a combination of face to face instruction and distance learning and in which more than 25% of the instruction occurs through distance learning.
+Hybrid - A traditional semester or accelerated course in which instruction is delivered through a combination of face-to-face instruction and distance learning and in which more than 25% of the instruction occurs through distance learning.

-Cross-listed - Courses that are listed in two disciplines (e.g. CS 331: History of Christianity I) and HI 331: History of Christianity I)
+Cross-listed - Courses that are listed in two disciplines